DrAdrianDC/Portfolio-for-Data-Science/Project-5- Image Classification/README.md

 This repository contains an in-depth comparison of three image classification techniques: Transfer Learning, Convolutional Neural Networks (CNNs), and XGBoost with features extracted from a pre-trained CNN.
 The comparison highlights the strengths and weaknesses of each approach based on their test accuracies.

+#### Overview

+In this project, we focus on the CIFAR-10 dataset, a widely used benchmark in the field of image classification.
+The CIFAR-10 dataset consists of 60,000 32x32 color images in 10 different classes, with 50,000 training images and 10,000 test images.
+The classes represent common objects such as airplanes, cars, birds, and more.
+Transfer Learning Approach

+The core of this project revolves around the application of Transfer Learning using the VGG16 model.
+VGG16 is a Convolutional Neural Network (CNN) architecture that was originally trained on the ImageNet dataset, which contains over a million images across a thousand categories.
+By using VGG16, we can transfer the learned features to the CIFAR-10 dataset, greatly enhancing the model's performance without requiring extensive computational resources.

 #### Why Transfer Learning?

 Transfer learning is a machine learning technique where a pre-trained model, originally trained on a large dataset for a specific task, is reused as the starting point for a model on a new, but related task.
 This approach leverages the knowledge gained from the original task to improve the performance on the new task.